9c480k/2022-Y3CEP_WA3/devlog.md

 Monday: fiddling around with github and learning how to commit from vs code
 Tuesday: partial implementation of piece placement (pieces do not flip others when they are placed yet)
         decided not to implement black and white pieces as objects and instead give tiles colour as an attribute
+Saturday: game mechanics fully implemented (pieces flip each other now), but does not have ui
 ## Week 7 (9 Aug - 15 Aug)

 ## Week 8 (16 Aug - 22 Aug)